Thousands of creative leaders manage their agencies with Workamajig.

 I’ll look at these issues in detail below.

-Going by the above definition, you might think that each stage is a distinct, compartmentalized entity.
+Going by the above definition, you might think each stage is a distinct, compartmentalized entity.
 That once a stage gets over, the next one starts with no interaction with the earlier stage.

 That’s not true of course.
 Project stages don’t exist in isolation.
 In actual projects, there is no hard line dividing stages.
 Activities, resources, and even objectives often bleed over from stage to stage.